Best Accounting and Bookkeeping Services In Houston

 3. Preparing a ledger account for all the financial transactions

-4. Preparing trial balance based on ledger account balances.
+4. Preparing a trial balance based on ledger account balances.

 Along with the steps of the bookkeeping, the process of accounting goes a step further and also includes